sejoharp/jkickerstats-jee-morphia/readme.md

 * clone this repo
 * maven build
 ## config service
-* customise kickerstats.properties and copy it to a folder in classpath of your servlet container.
+* customise kickerstats.properties and copy it to jboss config folder 'jboss.server.config.dir' .
 ## deployment
-* deploy the war-file to your servlet container.
+* deploy the war-file to jboss.

 # Dependencies
 * mongodb